Eric-Guo/octopress/source/_posts/2017/2017-04-20-using-pow-and-byebug-together.markdown

 categories: [Rails]
 ---

-Some rails application, especially in SaSS category will behave differently based on the different subdomain. in that case, [pow](http://pow.cx) is necessary, as it makes simulate subdomain much easier compare with edit based on `/etc/hosts`.
+Some rails application, especially in SaSS category will behave differently based on the different subdomain.
+In that case, [pow](http://pow.cx) is necessary, as it makes simulate subdomain much easier compare with edit based on `/etc/hosts`.

 Setup the pow relative easy: